NYC brass funk band Lucky Chops headlines free Fine Arts Fiesta in Wilkes-Barre on May 18

 Founded in 1956 by Annette Evans and Alfred Groh as an annual celebration of the arts in the Wyoming Valley area, the first Fiesta lasted three days and presented music, dance, drama, sketches, and displays.
 Over the years, the festival has grown to four days and continues to thrive as the longest-running free event offered in the city of Wilkes-Barre.

-More than 60,000 people attend the free event, which includes over 50 fine artists and crafters exhibiting, a broad range of continuous performances that appeal to everyone, festival-sponsored juried art exhibits for students and adults, and a tantalizing array of Fiesta foods for every appetite and taste.
+More than 60,000 people attend the festival, which includes over 50 fine artists and crafters exhibiting, a broad range of continuous performances that appeal to everyone, festival-sponsored juried art exhibits for students and adults, and a tantalizing array of Fiesta foods for every appetite and taste.

 In addition to Lucky Chops on Saturday and music, dance, theatre, and poetry from local schools and groups all weekend, the 2019 Fine Arts Fiesta headliners also include blues/soul act Alexis P. Suter Band on Friday, May 17 at 7 p.m. and Philadelphia alternative jam rock band dot.gov on Sunday, May 19 at 4 p.m.